lowRISC/sonata-software/examples/automotive/README.md

 ## Description

+**Note: this demo is currently not updated for the latest 1.0 hardware changes, and as such will not work.**

 The Sonata automotive demo is a demo designed around an automotive context, which is run in two different environments - one on the Sonata board running CHERIoT RTOS with CHERIoT enabled, and another running baremetal on Sonata